Iran National Science Foundation: Grants

 They are granted to those plans which possess the priorities of the foundation, but can not return the facilities in short term.
 The evaluation committee is responsible to specify and recognize such plans.
 For the plans covered by this article, possession of a portion of the plan is reserved for the foundation, and if needed or preferred, the foundation can sell or use the practical advantages of it.

 Credit Facilities (loans)

-This kind of facilities is for those plans which have economical justifications and accord with priority policies of the foundation.
+This kind of facilities is for those plans which have economic justifications and accord with priority policies of the foundation.
 The evaluation committee is responsible for the recognition and specifying the above.
 The time period for this kind of facilities to be returned is three years, and the interest rate and commission for the facilities is max 10%.

 Investment (participation in the execution of plans)

 For this kind of facilities, besides its economic justifications, the researcher supplies a portion of the needed investment.
 According to its share, the foundation will also share profits and losses.
 To participate or not, the right for selection is reserved for the foundation.